-Healthcare Jobs in New York with H-1B Sponsorship
+Healthcare H-1B Sponsorship Jobs in New York

-New York is one of the most active states for healthcare H-1B sponsorship, driven by major academic medical centers like NewYork-Presbyterian, Mount Sinai Health System, and NYU Langone Health.
+New York is one of the most active states for healthcare H-1B visa sponsorship, driven by major academic medical centers like NewYork-Presbyterian, Mount Sinai Health System, and NYU Langone Health.
 Demand spans physicians, nurses with advanced degrees, clinical researchers, and allied health professionals across New York City, Buffalo, and Albany, where large hospital networks and research institutions regularly file H-1B petitions.

-See All Healthcare Jobs
+Find Healthcare Jobs

 Overview

-Open Jobs11,229+
+Open Jobs4,953+

-Work Type96% On-site
+Work Type95% On-site

 Top LocationNew York, NY